lamhq/tech-notes/pages/software-engineering/architecture/distributed-system/cap-theorem.md

 ## Overview

-The CAP theorem, also known as Brewer’s theorem, states that a distributed data store can provide only two of the following three guarantees (not all):
+The CAP theorem, also known as Brewer's theorem, states that a distributed data store can provide only two of the following three guarantees (not all):

 1. **Consistency**: every read receives the most recent write or an error.
 2. **Availability**: every request receives a (non-error) response, without guarantee that it contains the most recent write.